larson-group/clubb_release/Readme.txt

   HOC profiles.

 ------------------------------------------------------------------------
--
-- The BUGSrad Radition scheme
+- (2.1) The BUGSrad Radition scheme
--
 ------------------------------------------------------------------------

-  This is an optional more complex radition scheme, developed apart from HOC by Stevens, et al.  Code obtained from Norm Wood on 2004/07/10.
+  This is an optional more complex radition scheme, developed apart from HOC by Stevens, et al. The code used in HOC was obtained from Norm Wood on 2004/07/10.
   When enabled, the analytic computation normally used for radiation is disabled.
 BUGSrad is enabled in the model/<RUN CASE>_model.in file by setting lbugsrad=.true.